Puff Pastry Berry Pie

-Making a puff pastry pie is so incredibly easy – you can prepare it in under ten minutes.
-I make mine sweet and tart with a mixture of cranberries and cherries.
+Making a puff pastry pie is so incredibly easy – you can prepare this dessert with berries in under ten minutes.
+I make mine sweet and tart by filling it with a mixture of cranberries and cherries.

-After gently rolling a sheet of puff pastry, I press the lid down to outline the exact size of puff pastry that I need to top my pie.
+Serveware with a lid works really well for this task.
+After gently rolling out a sheet of puff pastry, I press the lid down to outline the exact size that I need to top my pie.

-Then, I use a pizza cutter to cut around the indentation left by the lid.
+After the lid has made a clear indentation, I use a pizza cutter to cut around the perimeter.

 It’s a perfect fit every time!